nyvyn/nyvyn.github.io/_notes/2024-12-17-lossy-embedding-inversion.markdown

   or misses key details.
 - **Evolving Tooling:**
-  While vector databases and LLM-based pipelines for RAG are well established, the ecosystem for embedding inversion and manipulation is still maturing.
+  While vector databases and LLM-based pipelines for RAG are well established, the ecosystem for embedding inversion and manipulation is still completely novel.
 This approach will benefit from ongoing research and improved tools, models, and best practices.

 ## Conclusion

-Work such as vec2text is opening up exciting possibilities in how we handle knowledge representation.
+Work such as vec2text is opening up new possibilities in how we handle knowledge representation.
 By training a small model to invert embeddings back into text, we gain the freedom to manipulate embeddings directly as semantic building blocks.
 This allows for a more flexible, efficient, and experimental approach to concept generation and combination—one that relies less on repeated LLM-mediated transformations and more on the inherent structure of the embedding space itself.